alialicampbell/alialicampbell/README.md

 Music.
 Music is my passion...
 However, I am attempting to get into coding.

-- 🌱 I’m currently Doing a free 5 day coding course
+- 🌱 I’m currently Doing a course with AiCore

 <!---